fooeyround/ocord/README.md

 ### Archived in favor of not using the discord client for now.

-Ocord is only made to make it easier to launcher discord with `wofi`
+Ocord is only made to make it easier to launcher discord with `tofi`

 ### Requirements
 - `discord` (Installed and in path, ocord wraps this command)